AP US Government Practice Test: Political Participation

 Question 15 Explanation:

-The correct answer is (D).
-Primary elections usually have low turnouts compared to general elections, and candidates in primaries often face several competitors.
-Therefore, they may go to extremes to get voters to go to the polls and vote for them.
 Campaign finance laws apply to primaries as well as general elections, so answer (A) is wrong.
 Primaries have more candidates than general elections, so answer (B) is wrong.
 General election campaigns are usually more expensive than primaries because they usually require more advertising.
-Therefore, answer (D) is wrong.
+Therefore, answer (C) is wrong.

 Question 16